hayata-yamamoto/hayata-yamamoto/README.md

 - Negotiation with client

 ## Feature
-- Experience to develop system about machine learning 1+ year.
+- Experience to develop system about machine learning.
 - Development on AWS and Azure.
+- Observation on redash.
 - Reporting poc about machine learning technology rapidly.
 - Basic Knowledge of Data Base.

 ## Career
 - 2017/03 ~ 2017/07